-- Travel: Support for transportation, lodging, subsistence and other travel related expenses incurred by Pls, students and project related staff to conduct the proposed activities. - Travel to one scientific conference to present the results of this project may be requested. - Pls are required to request \$250-750 for one trip (within California) to participate in a briefing to relevant policymakers. - Materials and supplies: Support for tangible, expendable items other than equipment necessary to carry out the project. - Publication costs: Support for article publishing charges that provide for open access for any publications that are anticipated within the award period.
+- Student support: Pls are strongly encouraged to request student support (tuition and fees, hourly wages including benefits) if student participation will be integral to the implementation and on-schedule completion of the project. - Equipment: Support for tangible, nonexpendable items with a useful life of more than one year and acquisition cost of \$5,000 or more per unit is allowable if the item is necessary to conduct the proposed activities and not otherwise reasonably available and accessible.
+Equipment must be of the type normally charged as a direct cost to sponsored agreements and acquired in accordance with organizational practice. - Additional justification required: explain how the equipment is integral to the implementation and on-schedule completion of the project (one-page limit). - Travel: Support for transportation, lodging, subsistence and other travel related expenses incurred by PIs, students and project related staff to conduct the proposed activities. - Travel to one scientific conference to present the results of this project may be requested. - PIs are required to request \$250-750 for one trip (within California) to participate in a briefing to relevant policymakers. - Materials and supplies: Support for tangible, expendable items other than equipment necessary to carry out the project. - Publication costs: Support for article publishing charges that provide for open access for any publications that are anticipated within the award period.
 See Section 6.10 for information on support for publication costs that occur after the award period. - Subawards: COAST can only transfer funds to CSU campuses.
-Subawards must be used to fund activities by non-CSU co-Pls.
-Subawards to non-CSU co-Pls are limited to 20% of the total award amount.
-This is the correct location within the budget to note costs for non-CSU co-Pls. - Other: Support for other direct costs such as sample analysis costs, consultant fees, etc. Other direct costs are considered part of the award to a CSU PI, even if funds are spent on services outside the CSU. - Direct administrative costs: Up to 10% of modified total direct costs may be budgeted as direct administrative costs.
-Indirect costs are not allowed (see section 6.3).
-Campuses are not obligated to request direct administrative costs.
+Subawards must be used to fund activities by non-CSU partners. - Direct administrative costs: Up to 10% of modified total direct costs may be budgeted as direct administrative costs.
+Indirect costs are not allowed. - Amounts and expenses budgeted also must be consistent with the proposing organization's policies and procedures and cost accounting practices used in accumulating and reporting costs. - Costs may not be incurred prior to the award start date.

-- Amounts and expenses budgeted also must be consistent with the proposing organization's policies and procedures and cost accounting practices used in accumulating and reporting costs. - Costs may not be incurred prior to the award start date. - All funds awarded must be used for the specific purposes requested and approved and may not be converted to other uses without prior authorization.
+All funds awarded must be used for the specific purposes requested and approved and may not be converted to other uses without prior authorization.